 The MIRROR was the first interactive workout mirror to hit the market, hence the very appropriate name.
 It’s a smart home gym that doubles as a full-length mirror.
 It’s literally like a gym membership, but in the comfort of your own home.

 RELATED: Home Gym vs Gym Membership

-I personally am not into the studio-class energy during my workouts, but if you are, the MIRROR is a great pick for you.
 I definitely see the value in it for people who enjoy fitness studios and trying different types of classes.
 The classes are very high energy, whether they’re on-demand or live.

 They’re also very community-driven.
 MIRROR has a library of over 50 types of workout categories, including strength training, yoga, cardio, HIIT, bootcamp, boxing, pre-/postnatal, flexibility, Pilates, barre, and more.
 Still, you’re limited if you don’t separately buy things like dumbbells and kettlebells.

 I have to give a nod to the production quality: It’s very clear that Mirror has invested a lot of money and effort into hiring not only energetic and educated trainers, but talented audio/visual professionals.
 You can make adjustments to trainer volume and music volume independently if you want, which I think is a fantastic feature.
 There are several music stations built in, and you can also connect Mirror to your Apple Music or Spotify account to stream the music you want to listen to.

 As for delivery and setup, it’s a breeze.
 A professional team will come install this compact exercise equipment on the wall of your choosing or set it up on the carbon steel stand.
 Everything will be up and running before they leave.